wadelau/wadelau.github.io/hanjst/index.md

 **Hanjst** is an **Han** **J**ava**S**cript **T**emplate language and engine for HTML.

-**Hanjst** is written and running in JavaScript environment which means in both client and server side.

-Hanjst is intentionally designed to **stop further "Reinventing the wheel"** for HTML template engines though it sounds ridiculous.

 ## Get Started
 ### [What is Hanjst and Why?](/hanjst/what-is-hanjst)